7 Signs That You Might Have A Sleeping Disorder

 Lifestyle changes: Making lifestyle changes like establishing a consistent sleep schedule, avoiding caffeine and alcohol before bed, and creating a relaxing bedtime routine can help alleviate some sleep disorders.

-Sleep aids: Over-the-counter sleep aids like melatonin or prescription sleep aids like Artvigil 150 can help improve your sleep in some cases.
+Sleep aids: sleep aids like melatonin or prescription sleep aids like Artvigil 150 can help improve your sleep in some cases.

 Medical treatment: For sleep apnea, a continuous positive airway pressure (CPAP) machine may be recommended to help keep your airway open during sleep.